aviadra/Cloud-profiler/README.md

 - Click on "Import".
 It will open up a finder window.
 Go into the "schemes" folder within the sub-module folder.
 - Choose "Dracula.itermcolors".
 - Now the "DRACULA" schema is select-able in the dropdown list.
-Note: The "Red Alert" profile, which I recommend for production servers is part of the "Static profiles", so you can just use it by making it the value of the "iTerm_dynamic_profile_parent_name" tag.
+Note: The "Red Alert" profile, which I recommend for production servers is part of the "Static profiles", so you can just use it by making it the value of the "iTerm_Dynamic_profile_parent_name" tag.

 We wish you calm clouds and a serene path...